Leveraging Affect Transfer Learning for Behavior Prediction in an Intelligent Tutoring System: Experiments

-In our experiments, for source domain affect training we use a ResNet-50 network~\cite{he2016deep} and the AffectNet dataset~\cite{MollahosseiniHaMa17}.
-We evaluate this network on frames from our videos to compute $\rho(\video_t)$, which are the features extracted before passing through the fully-connected classification layer.
+For our model variants, we replace the affect network by a face recognition model in order to extract face related features.
+We selected the pre-trained VGG-Face network~\cite{BMVC2015_41}, which computes an embedding $\xi$ of dimension 2,622.
+ATL-BP compresses the feature representation~$\xi(\video_t)$, computed by this network for each video frame~$\video_t$, using another fully-connected layer $\fclayervgg$, into $\fclayervgg(\xi(\video_t))$.

-We use OpenFace 2.0~\cite{BaltrusaitisZaLiMo18} to compute the head position, head pose, gaze, facial AU presence, and facial AU intensity from individual frames in each video segment.
+Finally, in order to model the temporal nature of the videos, we designed a unidirectional 2-layer LSTM classifier $\model$ with 200 hidden units that processes the feature vector $\phi(\video_t)$ frame by frame and produces the final estimate of student outcome~$y$ (Fig.~\ref{fig:ATL-BP-architecture}, orange).

-\section{EXPERIMENTS}
+\section{Experiments}

 We present experiments on problem outcome prediction on the MathSpringSP+ dataset.
-These experiments study our contributions, which include incorporating temporal information from video streams by using a stacked LSTM, using our novel affect transfer learning representation and showing how user-personalized training unlocks the effectiveness of our affect representation that gives rise to performance improvements superior to those stemming from a VGG-Face embedding.
+These experiments study our contributions, which include incorporating temporal information from video streams by using an LSTM and using our affect transfer learning representation.
+The experiments also show how user-personalized training unlocks the effectiveness of our affect representation.
+We also study early prediction as well as present ablation studies for the dimensionality reduction that is accomplished by the proposed fully-connected layer.
+In this work we limit ourselves to the webcam video stream of the student.